psantos9/leanix-custom-report-tutorial-04/TUTORIAL.md

 We'll divide our report implementation into two parts: querying the workspace data and visualizing the results.

 ### Querying the workspace data
 In order to build our application lifecycle matrix, we'll fetch from our workspace a list of applications using the [facet filter data fetching interface](https://leanix.github.io/leanix-reporting/interfaces/lxr.reportfacetsconfig.html) provided by the [leanix-reporting api](https://leanix.github.io/leanix-reporting/classes/lxr.lxcustomreportlib.html).
-We would like also to store the **baseUrl** of our workspace in a state variable, so that we can navigate later into the applications using our custom report.
+We would like also to store the **baseUrl** of our workspace in a state variable, so that we can navigate later into the applications by clicking on them.
 In order to do so, we'll include our **index.js** file two state variables, **baseUrl** and **applications**, and rewrite the **initializeReport** method as indicated below:

 ```javascript